cabal-club/cable/readme.md

 **UNIX epoch**: Midnight UTC on January 1st, 1970.

-**timestamp**: A point in time represented by the number of seconds since the UNIX epoch.
+**timestamp**: A point in time represented by the number of milliseconds since the UNIX epoch.

 **head**: When used to refer to a post, any post that no other known post links to.